 The trick behind this mildly spiced recipe is a combination of tangy tomatoes and rich dairy.
 Gujral created a dish that was going to be a hit.
 Gujral then went ahead to create Dal Makhani which is another great dish that has similar preparation.

-The chicken lababdar is prepared by mixing makhni gravy and onion masala, which is used in Mughlai dishes.
-To lend a creamier, richer taste to the dish, you must add ingredients like poppy seeds, almonds, cashew nuts or char magaz(which is a combination of 4 seeds/nuts: pumpkin seeds, almonds, watermelon seeds and cantaloupe seeds).
+The chicken lababdar is prepared by mixing makhani gravy and onion masala, which is used in Mughlai dishes.
+To lend a creamier, richer taste to the dish, you must add ingredients like poppy seeds, almonds, cashew nuts or char magaz(which is a combination of 4 seeds/nuts: pumpkin seeds, almonds, watermelon seeds, and cantaloupe seeds).
 These ingredients give creamier and richer taste to the dish.

 Zaeemuddin Ahmad, who is a chef at Karim Hotel, Delhi said that the recipe of tikka masala has passed through generations of his family.
 The recipe, according to him originated during the reign of Bahadur Shah II(1837-1857).

 In the 1970s, chicken tikka was ordered at Sheesh Mahal by a British man.
 When it arrived, the man complained that it was very dry.
-So, the owner of the restaurant, Ali Aslam Ahmed tossed a tin of canned tomato soup on the tikka and added some yoghurt and spices and thus, this popular dish of Britain came into being.
+So, the owner of the restaurant, Ali Aslam Ahmed tossed a tin of canned tomato soup on the tikka and added some yogurt and spices and thus, this popular dish of Britain came into being.
 This dish is quite interesting and ready to eat.

-The butter chicken, with its many equally-delightful variants are a perfect example of the fact that best things in life are discovered by accident.
+The butter chicken, with its many equally-delightful variants, is a perfect example of the fact that best things in life are discovered by accident.
 Little did Kundan Lal Gujral know that when he invented Butter Chicken, he was creating history.
 Without his experimenting, we would not have known Butter Chicken, Dal Makhani or Tandoori Chicken.